Running, jogging or simply going for a walk in Tuscany

 Running from Sant’ Antonio will be partially tarmac road which will lead into forests and country roads – mainly of sand and gravel.

 Clothing: Dry-fit short quality socks; once again I suggest that you have already used them reducing the risk of blistering.
-If they are new I would recommend washing them before wearing the 1st time.
+If they are new, I recommend washing before wearing the 1st time.

 Body wear: Depending on the time of year and weather conditions expected, I would be happy to advise what may be suitable to bring.
 Obviously during the summer season from June to September – light weight moister management cloths is recommended.